joomdonation/eventbooking-override-skeleton/README.md

 {
 }
 ```
 5.Copy the original code of the method you want to override into the class you defined above and customize it to meet your need.
 Please note that these classes extends the original class, so you can call any (public/protected) methods in the parent class.
+See https://github.com/joomdonation/eventbooking-override-skeleton/blob/master/view/override/register/html.php for sample of override view class